WangCaixing-96/DisRFKQR/README.md

 # DisRFKQR
-An R package for "Communication-Efficient Nonparametric Quantile Regression via Random Features".
+An R package for "Communication-Efficient Nonparametric Quantile Regression via Random Features" accepted by Journal of Computational and Graphical Statistics (JCGS).
 The current implementation is only pseudo-distributed.

 ## Installation